 The usual recommended dose for adults is 400 mg twice a day, taken with a glass of water at least one hour before or 2 hours after a meal or milk.
-You should drink plenty of fluids (water or juice) every day unless your doctor tells you otherwise.
+It would help if you drank plenty of fluids (water or juice) every day unless your doctor tells you otherwise.

-Norfloxacin should not be taken within 2 hours of taking iron, zinc supplements or multivitamins that contain them.
-The dose of norfloxacin may vary depending on the circumstances and the condition being treated.
+Norfloxacin should not be taken within 2 hours of taking iron, zinc supplements, or multivitamins.
+The dose of Norfloxacin may vary depending on the circumstances and the condition being treated.

-Many things can affect the dose of medication a person needs, such as body weight, other medical conditions and other medications.
+Many things can affect the dose of medication a person needs, such as body weight, other medical conditions, and other drugs.

-If your doctor has recommended a different dose than the previous one, do not change the way you are taking the medication without consulting your doctor.
+If your doctor has recommended a different dose than the previous one, do not change how you take the medication without consulting your doctor.

-- It is important that you take this medication exactly as prescribed by your doctor.
+- You must take this medication exactly as prescribed by your doctor.

 - Finish all this medication, even if you have started to feel better.